whatwg/url/README.md

 running against major browsers can be seen at [wpt.fyi](https://wpt.fyi/results/url).

 A complete JavaScript implementation of the standard can be found at [jsdom/whatwg-url](https://github.com/jsdom/whatwg-url).
-This implementation is kept in sync with the standard and tests.
+This implementation is kept synchronized with the standard and tests.

 The [Live URL Viewer](https://jsdom.github.io/whatwg-url/) lets you manually test-parse any URL, comparing your browser's URL parser to that of